Slippery Elm Bark and Vaginal Benefits

 Take Care When Washing Your Intimates.

-Ditch detergents with dyes and perfumes, use natural laundry products and skip fabric softener and anti-cling products.
+Avoid detergents with dyes and perfumes; use natural laundry products and skip fabric softeners and anti-cling products.

 Get Good-Quality Sleep.